gte959f/mac-dev-setup/README.md

     $ cd ~/.ec2
     $ chmod 600 *.pem

-Fourth, setup your .bash_profile (or if you use zsh setup in your zsh profile)
+Step 3: Setup your .bash_profile (or if you use zsh setup in your zsh profile)

     $ cd ~
     $ vi .bash_profile